Kimserey/BlogArchive/20161026_custom_renderer_canvas_api.md

 I need to call `ToAndroid` because the color is a `Xamarin.Forms.Color` and needs to be transformed to an `Android.Graphics.Color`.

 __Note:__
 Not all renderers call `OnDraw`.
-Some renderer do not trigger `OnDraw` because they do not need to draw anything.
+Some renderers do not trigger `OnDraw` because they do not need to draw anything.
-If for any reason you need to provoke an `OnDraw` on those, you can set the `SetWillNotDraw(true)` method.
+If for any reasons you need to provoke an `OnDraw` on those, you can set the `SetWillNotDraw(true)` method.

 ### 1.3 Hardware acceleration